redhat-appstudio/infra-deployments/README.md

 1) Run `hack/bootstrap-cluster.sh` which will bootstrap Argo CD (using OpenShift GitOps) and setup the Argo CD `Application` CRs for each component.
 2) Retrieve the Argo CD Web UI URL using `kubectl get routes`.
 3) Log-in to the Web UI using your OpenShift credentials (using 'Login with OpenShift' button).
 3) View the Argo CD UI to see the status of deployments.
+If your deployment was successful, you should see several applications running, such as "all-components-staging", "gitops", and so on.

 ## FAQ